 Take my money, Kyoto Animation, take my damn money, for Musaigen no Phantom World has some really high quality art and animation!
 In fact, the only reason it isn't a 10 is because it gets lazy sometimes.
 The action scenes are like borderline ufotable, and the character designs are so damn colorful and crisp to the maximum!
 Sometimes I feel like I'm watching Pokemon but with Fate/Stay Night UBW budget.

 That OP though, so damn catchy!
-The soundtrack is also really good, although nothing to write home about.
-In reality, it's the seiyuus that shine in this series, for they definitely capture the characteristics of their characters!
+The soundtrack is also good, although nothing to write home about.
+In reality, it's the seiyuus that shine in this series, for they definitely capture the "characteristics" (cause really, how characteristic can these waifus be?) of their characters!
 All in all, the sound is great, nothing special, but still up there.

 WAIFUS!!!!
 So, besides the generic and boring MC, you got a nice selection of girls to add to your waifu collection.
-Sure, the waifus are generic as well, but they still have a lot of character and are really likable!
-You got the hot tempered and big boobied Mai, who can beat anyone at limbo!
+Sure, the waifus are generic as well, but they still have a lot of character and are really likable if thou art a casual.
+You got the hot tempered and big boobied Mai, who can beat anyone at limbo.
 You got the shy, flat, but incredibly moe Reina, who is one of those filthy bastards who can eat 5000 caloriesa day and gain 0 pounds.
 (Screw those guys).
-You have the underaged loli Kurumi, who is just pure moe (and nothing else!!!)
+You have the underaged loli Kurumi, who is just pure moe (and a good reason to go to jail).
 You got Koito, the cold and serious one who, you guessed it, opens up to the MC for some reason.
 And of course, you got the little fairy Ruru, who is just there for comedic relief and midget fan service!
 Pretty unoriginal?
 Yes.
 Still likable?
-Hell yes!
+I guess?

 Musaigen is one of those ups and downs anime.
 Due to its episodic nature, some episodes will be better than others!
 While there were some that were kinda boring and a chore to sit through, there were some that were genuinely entertaining or even feels heavy!
-Those good episodes definitely overshadow the bad ones, and it's worth watching the show for those episodes.
+Those good episodes overshadowed the bad ones for me, but not everyone is gonna agree on that one.

 Generic, unoriginal, shit story, but not a bad show overall!
 It's another one of those entertainment > quality kind of shows, and I'm not a hater of those!
 Go you, Musaigen!